pluralsight/classic-design-system/README.md

 # Dev Guides

-See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to submit code to the project.
+See [CONTRIBUTING](CONTRIBUTING.md) guide for information on how to submit code to the project.

 ## Formatting